JasXSL/sTag/README.md

 - A category may have a default value, specified in the tag list.
 For example, if species_ is not set, then the script should assume that the species is human.
 - A value may contain a set of data separated by commas, for example: pronouns_he,him,his - Which is an ordered list.
 - The official tag list is separated into two sections: PG and Adult.
 PG tags should be used by everyone, but don't expect Adult tags to be present unless your content is adult-oriented.
-- Tags and values may only include lowercase alphanumeric characters.
+- Tags and values may only include lowercase alphanumeric characters and spaces.
 - Each section's official tags list is separated into three categories based on importance:
   - Primary: These are tags you absolutely SHOULD use.
 They relay the most widely used information, and scripters should take these into consideration when designing their systems.
 Things like avatar sex & species.
   - Secondary: These are tags that are recommended, but aren't as important as primary.
 These are things like whether your avatar has fur, hair, a tail etc.